harryleesan/kubernetes-workshop/README.md

 The interaction with the cluster is done through `kubectl`.
 This is the Kubernetes client installed on your local machine that interacts with the Kubernetes cluster.

-1. A _bash_ script is sent to you at the beginning of the workshop.
+1. A bash script (`enroll.sh`) is provided in the repo root directory.
 Execute the provided script to enroll as a **service account**.

     ```bash
     chmod +x enroll.sh
     ./enroll.sh <token>
     ```

+    * Your namespace/user name and <token> will be emailed to the email address that you entered in the Workshop Register.

 2. Run `kubectl get all --namespace your_namespace` to verify that you can access the cluster.
    Don't worry, it's working if you see _No resources found_.